Rice University logo

 1. Pass the "Technician" Level FCC ham license examination.

-2. Be able to calculate wavelength from frequency and vice versa.
+2. Demonstrate calculating wavelength from frequency and vice versa.

-3. Be able to calculate voltage, current, resistance and power from simple DC and AC circuits, and resonant frequency of AC circuits.
+3. Demonstrate calculating voltage, current, resistance and power from simple DC and AC circuits, and resonant frequency of AC circuits.

-4. Be able to calculate the length of antenna resonant with a given frequency.
+4. Demonstrate calculating the length of antenna resonant with a given frequency.

 5. Communication: be able to write a paper or powerpoint on the use of ham radio in emergencies or the effects of space weather.